Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Dirac electron nozzle

 \subsection{Voltage characteristics}

-Based on the results of the previous section, we can reconstruct the voltage profile for a de Laval nozzle of Dirac electrons connected to two leads with a bias voltage $V_{\Le \Ri}$.
-The bias voltage is related to the chemical potentials in the leads as follows:
+Based on the results of the previous section, we can derive the voltage characteristics of a de Laval nozzle with hydrodynamic Dirac electrons.
+Here, we consider the low-temperature regime ($T_{\Le,\Ri} \ll \mu_{\Le,\Ri}$) of a nozzle with infinitely wide leads and, without loss of generality, consider a flow of electrons from left to right ($\mu_\Le \geq \mu_\Ri \geq 0$), keeping $\mu_\Le$ fixed and $\mu_\Ri$ variable.
+Note that we ignore the heating effect across the nozzle here.
+The voltage across the de Laval nozzle, denoted as $U_\mathrm{dL}$, is then related to the chemical potential difference between the leads as follows:

-In the zero-temperature regime ($T_\Le = T_\Ri = 0$) and in the absence of dissipation, any finite voltage difference will automatically induce a supersonic flow profile and we can use the relations of Eq.~\eqref{eq:sol_supersonic} to obtain:
+When momentum relaxation and viscosity can be neglected, any finite voltage difference necessarily induces a pressure difference across the nozzle and consequently a supersonic flow profile, with current pinned to its maximum (with flow speed reaching the speed of sound at the throat), given by Eq.~\eqref{eq:I_max}.
+We can use the relations of Eq.~\eqref{eq:sol_supersonic} to obtain the flow profile solutions as a function of the chemical potentials in the leads:

-The solution constants for temperature and chemical potential follow from Eqs.~\eqref{eq:sol_matching_1}-\eqref{eq:sol_matching_3}.
-In the case of $D = 2$, we can use the solution of Eq.~\eqref{eq:CmuT_sol_lowT_apx} and obtain the profile of the chemical potential $\mu(x)$ at any position along the nozzle $x$.
-In this way, we can define the local voltage difference with respect to the right lead as $V_{x \, \Ri} = [\mu(x) - \mu_\Ri]/e$ [see Figs.~\subref*{fig:resistance_apx_a},\subref{fig:resistance_apx_b}].
-Note that we can equivalently consider a nozzle resistance $R_{\Le \Ri} = V_{\Le \Ri}/I_{\max}$ and a local resistance $R(x) = V_{x \, \Ri}/I_{\max} = [\mu(x) - \mu_\Ri]/(e I_{\max})$ (with respect to the right lead) without ambiguity, as the current remains constant (equal to $I_{\max}$) for any finite bias voltage.
+The solution constants for temperature and chemical potential follow from Eq.~\eqref{eq:sol_matching}.
+In the case of $D = 2$, we can use the solution of Eq.~\eqref{eq:CmuT_sol_lowT_apx} and obtain the profile of the chemical potential $\mu(x)$ at any position along the nozzle $x$ for different chemical potential differences (see Figs.~\ref{fig:voltage-dL}a,b).

-Similar to a discontinuity of flow speed and pressure at the shock wave position, there is a discontinuity of the chemical potential or, equivalently, the local voltage difference.
-The chemical potential drop $\Delta \mu$ at the shock wave can be obtained by combining Eqs.~\eqref{eq:F_exp_1}, \eqref{eq:pressure_apx}, \eqref{eq:A_sw}, \eqref{eq:CmuT_left_apx}, \eqref{eq:CmuT_left_super_apx}, and \eqref{eq:CmuT_right_apx}, yielding
+Similarly to a discontinuity of flow speed and pressure at the shock front position, there is a discontinuity of the chemical potential.
+The chemical potential jump $\Delta \mu_\mathrm{sf}$ at the shock front can be obtained by combining Eqs.~\eqref{eq:CP_apx}, \eqref{eq:sol_Asw}, \eqref{eq:sol_supersonic}, and \eqref{eq:CmuT_left_super_apx}-\eqref{eq:CmuT_right_super_apx}, yielding